Should I Renovate or Rebuild?

 The gut renovation vs. tear-down-and-rebuild question is one of the most expensive decisions a homeowner makes.
-This calculator models both paths — upfront cost, 10-year value, and long-term financial outcome — so you can decide with numbers, not gut feel.
+This calculator models both paths – upfront cost, resulting value, and 20-year financial outcome including energy and maintenance savings – so you can decide with numbers, not gut feel.

-The renovation vs. rebuild decision isn’t just financial — but the financials are usually the deciding factor.
+The renovation vs. rebuild decision isn’t only financial – but the financials are usually the deciding factor.
 Here are the situations where a rebuild consistently comes out ahead:

 The ICF rebuild advantage – why it changes the math

-A new ICF home delivers energy savings of 40–60% compared to an older conventionally-built home.
-Over 20 years, those savings — combined with lower maintenance, no unexpected repair bills on aging systems, and a full Tarion warranty — often close the gap between renovation and rebuild costs entirely.
-Use our ICF 25-Year Energy Savings Calculator to model this for your specific situation.
+A new ICF home delivers energy savings of 40-60% compared to an older conventionally-built home.
+Over 20 years those savings – combined with lower maintenance, no surprise repair bills on aging systems, and a full Tarion warranty – often close the gap between renovation and rebuild costs entirely.
+Model it for your home with the ICF 25-year energy savings calculator.

-The renovation budget that homeowners start with is rarely the one they finish with.
+The renovation budget homeowners start with is rarely the one they finish with.
 Here’s why:

 - Discovery costs – once walls are open, surprises appear: hidden rot, asbestos, mould, undersized structure, old wiring that can’t be extended.
 Budget 20-30% contingency on top of any renovation estimate.

-- Temporary accommodation — a deep renovation typically takes 6–12 months.
-Renting elsewhere adds $15,000–$40,000 to the true cost that rarely appears in the renovation budget.
+- Temporary accommodation – a deep renovation typically takes 6-12 months.
+Renting elsewhere adds $15,000-$40,000 to the true cost that rarely appears in the estimate.

 - Compromise – renovating within an existing structure means compromises on ceiling height, room size, plumbing locations, and structural spans that a new build wouldn’t have.

-- Energy performance ceiling — you can add insulation, new windows, and a heat pump, but you can rarely achieve the airtightness and thermal performance of a properly built new home.
+- Energy-performance ceiling – you can add insulation, new windows, and a heat pump, but you can rarely reach the airtightness and thermal performance of a properly built new home.

-For a full breakdown of what goes into a new custom home budget, see our Custom Home Building Calculator and the Full Cost of Building in Ontario guide.
+For a full breakdown of a new custom-home budget, see the custom home building calculator and the full cost of building in Ontario guide.

 What does a full gut renovation cost per square foot in Ontario in 2026?